-- Notification of possible retention must be identified on the 3rd quarter progress report. - If parents fail to contact the school, a follow-up letter will be sent home by the teacher requesting a conference.
-If parents do not respond to the follow-up letter, the teacher should contact parents by phone. - In grades 7 and 8, a student must pass each academic subject and physical education to take the next grade level course in each subject area.
-For example, if a 7th grade student fails science, he/she will be promoted to 8th grade but will take a 7th grade science class if not successfully completed in summer school. - Passing will be based on the yearly average. - Summer school may be available, or the course will be repeated the next year.

-- A student will be classified a seventh grader if taking four or more seventh grade level courses. - A student will be classified an eighth grader if taking four or more eighth grade courses. - A student will be classified as a ninth grader if taking four or more ninth grade courses. - It is strongly recommended that students attend summer school to make up failed courses.
+- Notification of possible retention must be identified on the 3rd quarter progress report. - If parents fail to make contact with the school, a follow-up letter will be sent home by the teacher requesting a conference.
+If parents do not respond to the follow-up letter, the teacher should contact parents by phone. - Those students who have not mastered the necessary skills may not be retained more than once during grade K-8. - Any K 8 student who is placed or retained into the next grade level must have a personalized learning plan with specific, tiered intervention strategies in place with the next teacher(s).
+These interventions must be monitored accordingly.
+The personalized learning plan, along with the applied classroom interventions mus be communicated to the legal parent/guardian, and any teacher meetings about student progress in the tiered interventions must include the legal parent/guardian. - Fifth Eighth Grade: Students must complete standards recovery if they are 'placed' in the next grade level. - Fifth through Eighth Grade: Minimum acceptable average for promotion is 60%. - Recommendation from the teachers will be presented to the Promotion/Placement/Retention Committee, which is made up of the Problem-Solving Team (PST).
+The committee makes the final decision to promote, to place, or to retain a student. - In grades 7 and 8, a student must pass each academic subject and physical education to take the next grade level course in each subject area.
+For example, if a 7th grade student fails science, he/she will be promoted to 8th grade but will take a 7th grade science class if not successfully completed in summer school. - Passing will be based on the yearly average. - Summer school may be available, or the course will be repeated the next year. - A student will be classified a seventh grader if taking four or more seventh grade level courses. - A student will be classified an eighth grader if taking four or more eighth grade courses. - A student will be classified as a ninth grader if taking four or more ninth grade courses. - It is strongly recommended that students attend summer school to make up failed courses.